 DEV/NULL: First, I’ve got to mention the ‘triumphant find’ that started it all: me buying Origin Unknown’s ‘Valley of the Shadows’ original press (with ‘The Touch’ on the flip, not the sped-up reissue from 1996) in London around 1998.
 Not even that rare of a tune, yet it wasn’t cheap either (12 pounds).
 But it doesn’t get any better than buying a piece of jungle history like that in some used record store right on Berwick Street back when I couldn’t or didn’t know to buy it online.

 For other triumphs, I guess I should prefix this by saying that these stories are simply NOTHING compared to what a good UK cratedigger could mention.
-I get way fewer chances to dig and find crazy obscure stuff than people actually in the UK searching through boot-sales etc. That being said, I always like when my nerdy knowledge of obscure records and catalog #s, or my willingness to take chances on cheap records I haven’t heard pays off. a couple examples of each:
+I get way fewer chances to dig and find crazy obscure stuff than people actually in the UK searching through boot-sales etc. That being said, I always like when my nerdy knowledge of obscure records and catalog #s, or my willingness to take chances on cheap records I haven’t heard pays off. a couple of examples of each:

 Asterix EP: http://blogtotheoldskool.com/?p=134